Skip to content

 Assessment

-Students take the core module, two options and a dissertation (part-time students do the second option and dissertation in their second year).
-There are two assignments in each option.
+Students take the core module, two options, and a dissertation.
+(Part-time students do the second option and dissertation in their second year.)
+There are two assignments in each optional module, which provide you with opportunities to hone multiple pieces of writing under expert guidance.

 Research opportunities

 Creative Writing (and Critical and Creative Writing) PhD supervision is available, as are funded routes for PhD study.
-We have a thriving PhD community, and specialisms across creative writing and English literature.
+We have a thriving PhD community, specialisms across creative writing and English literature, and a strong legacy of supporting PhD applications from our MA Creative Writing students.

 Learn a new language